 Springtails, also known as snow fleas or sowbugs, are small, wingless insects found worldwide.

-They’re incredibly resilient and can survive even in cold climates.
-Springtails are types of insects that are not poisonous, and their presence in your home is more of an annoyance than a danger.
+Springtails are incredibly resilient and can survive even in cold climates.
+They are not poisonous insects, and their presence in your home is more of an annoyance than a danger.

 While they feed on decaying plant matter, they do not cause any damage to your home.

-Sowbugs, also known as pillbugs, are crustaceans with seven pairs of legs that live in moist environments and feed on decaying organic matter.
+Sowbugs, or pillbugs, are crustaceans with seven pairs of legs that live in moist environments and feed on decaying organic matter.

 These bugs can sometimes find their way into your home, but there’s no need to worry.

-Sowbugs do not bite or spread disease, and they are types of insects that are not poisonous.
+Sowbugs do not bite or spread disease, and they are not poisonous insects.

 While they can be a nuisance, these bugs are harmless and should not be considered pests.